coleifer/peewee/docs/peewee/api.rst

                             Event.stop.to_timestamp())
                      .order_by(Event.start))

+    .. py:method:: truncate(date_part)

+        :param str date_part: year, month, day, hour, minute or second.
+        :returns: expression node to truncate date/time to given resolution.

+        Truncates the value in the column to the given part.
+This method is useful for finding all rows within a given month, for instance.

 .. py:class:: DateField([formats=None[, **kwargs]])

     :param list formats: A list of format strings to use when coercing a string